deborah-pardoq86q/notes/README.md

 "Program for today, but design for tomorrow.
 Always strive to write clean, maintainable code that can adapt to changing requirements.
 Remember that clarity and simplicity are as important as functionality.
 Test your code thoroughly and automate testing where possible.
 And finally, embrace the power of version control; it's not just for collaboration, but also a safety net for experimentation and improvement."

 In essence: Code with foresight, keep it simple, test diligently, and leverage version control effectively.

+# 2024-01-13
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that are most critical to your project, you can ensure that you are making progress towards your goals.

+Second, planning ahead is essential for staying organized and avoiding last-minute panic.
+Break down your projects into smaller, manageable tasks and create a timeline for each one.
+Doing so will make it easier to track your progress and ensure you have enough time to complete each task.
+Additionally, use task management tools like Trello or Asana to keep track of your to-do list and assign due dates to each item.
+ （108个字符）